St Martin's Place Savings Bank: Provident Society or Savings Bank?

 St. Martins was originally formed as the Provident Institution for Savings in the Western Part of the Metropolis and that in turn originated from the Society for the Bettering of the Poor.
-A committee was formed under the patronage of the Duke of Somerset to investigate the formation of a savings institution and the active campaigners included Member of parliament and radical Joseph Hume and statistician and founder of the Thames River Police Patrick Colquhoun.
+A committee was formed under the patronage of the Duke of Somerset to investigate the formation of a savings institution and the active campaigners included member of parliament and radical Joseph Hume and statistician and founder of the Thames River Police Patrick Colquhoun.
 The breadth of support could hardly have been greater.
 The Vice Presidents comprised four dukes, two marquesses, twelve earls and two bishops.
 As well as Hume and Colquhoun, the 61 Managers who ran the institution on a voluntary basis included, David Ricardo, Thomas Malthus, William Wilberforce, and George Rose, (best known for his 1817 Savings Act).

 David Hume was determined that the new savings body should be constituted as a provident society rather than a savings bank, and modelled on the Bath Provident Institution, otherwise known after its architect, as the Haygarth model.
 The Bath plan gave greater flexibility but its strength lay in the manner of its investments.
 The savings banks invested their funds into government stocks and if these fell in value, the fall could exceed the reserves and place the managers or trustees at personal risk.
 In contrast, the deposits of provident institutions, once they had reached one pound, were invested in government stock in the name of the depositor.
 This, argued Hume in his treatise, removed the risk from the managers.
 He did not, however, mention that it left the depositor holding the stock.

 The opening

 The Provident opened in April 1816 at 11 Panton Street, Haymarket, London.
-Within one month, there were 338 depositors and £1,007 funds.
+Within one month, there were 338 depositors and £1,007 worth of funds.
 Hume’s treatise contained an extensive list of rules and regulations.
 Key features were that the office would open every Monday between 12 and 3p.m. and every Saturday evening between 7 and 9p.m.
 Deposits of not less than 6d were accepted and it was clear that all deposits were invested directly into government stock.
 The trustees and managers were to receive no emoluments nor be “responsible for any loss whatsoever.”
 This fundamental problem of risk for savings bank trustees was resolved almost immediately by Rose’s 1817 Savings Bank Act.
 This required the trustees to pay the depositors’ money into the Bank of England for the account of the Commissioners for the Reduction of the National Debt.
 The money would be kept in a separate account and trustees were guaranteed that it would be repaid pound for pound.
 It was presumably this which prompted the Provident Institution to rename itself the St. Martin’s Place Bank.